MonikaSiddesh/AI-Prediction_of_Timing-_Violations/README.md

 - **Time Complexity**: Training the model runs in `O(n log n)` due to XGBoost’s tree-based learning.
 - **Space Complexity**: `O(n)` where `n` is the number of training samples.
+## Conclusion

+This project demonstrates the feasibility of using an XGBoost machine learning model to predict combinational logic depth before synthesis.
+The model achieves good accuracy on the synthetic dataset, as evidenced by low RMSE and MAE values and a high R-squared score during both train/test evaluation and cross-validation.
+This approach shows promise for early timing violation detection and has the potential to significantly reduce design iteration time.